 In some cases, yes.
 Enchanting is easier on a place of power, whether natural or created through geomantic techniques.
+Winterhawk

-Winterhawk the tools have strictly arcane uses, like a silver-bladed knife, while others would just seem ridiculous to modern chemists, like an old-fashioned mortar and pestle.
+Every enchanting shop includes some sort of furnace for smelting metals, heating crucibles, or performing assays, as well as a collection of more-or-less typical chemistry equipment for performing alchemical operations.
+A couple of the tools have strictly arcane uses, like a silver-bladed knife, while others would just seem ridiculous to modern chemists, like an old-fashioned mortar and pestle.
 Modern enchanting shops also incorporate data terminals with calculation and conversion software, a small database of alchemical lore, and agents to assist in tracking equipment, managing cleaning drones, and directing fire suppression or chemical spill cleanup.
 Research to incorporate Sixth World technology into enchanting shops continues, but all enchanting shops contain some method of producing an actual flame and potable water.